Avoiding the Pitfalls: Understanding and Overcoming Deal Breakers in Relationships

 What are Deal Breakers In a Relationship?

 In a relationship, deal breakers are characteristics, values, or behaviours of the other partner that you disagree with.
 Having a set of deal breakers can help you avoid unbalanced roles in a relationship, unhealthy behaviours, and potentially dangerous situations.
+There are some that are considered universal deal breakers, for example abuse or cheating, but surprisingly these are not always true, these are often just personal beliefs.

 It prevents people from settling for less and investing their time in a relationship that will make them unhappy.
 However, not all people have the same deal breakers.
 Although there are some common ones, like anger issues and physical or sexual abuse, these can depend on what people perceive as the ideal relationship.
 Now, you’re probably wondering what qualifies as a deal breaker and whether certain aspects are negotiable.
 To understand the concept better, let’s look at some of the common deal breakers for people.